 Most gambling in Louisiana is regulated by the Louisiana Gaming Control Board (LGCB).

-They oversee pretty much everything: casino games at land-based and riverboat casinos, sports betting, daily fantasy contests, slot machines at racetracks, and even those video poker machines you see all the time in bars.
+They oversee pretty much everything: casino games at land-based and riverboat casinos, sports gambling, daily fantasy contests, slot machines at racetracks, and even those video poker machines you see all the time in bars.

 Some of the LGCB’s main responsibilities include: